yiisoft/db/docs/guide/en/schema/typecasting.md

 ## Casting values retrieved from the database

 When you retrieve a value from the database, the value can be returned in a different type than you expect.
-For example, a value that is stored as an `float` in the database can be returned as a `string`.
-This is because the database driver do not convert some data types when retrieves values.
+For example, a value that is stored as a `float` in the database can be returned as a `string`.
+This is because the database driver does not convert some data types when retrieves values.

 To ensure that the value is returned in the correct type, you can use `ColumnInterface::phpTypecast()` method to cast the value to the correct type.